Education - Advocacy - Research - Support

 Calls are answered by a trained receptionist (you first listen to an important heath disclaimer as part of the process to register a call).
 Simple details of your query are sent to a Health Service Manager.
 If our Health Manager is unable to reach the caller, a maximum of 3 calls over a 48 hour period, will be made to respond to your request.

 It is important to note this service does not provide specific medical advice.
-Should the caller require further information or education, you are advised to consult their doctor or health professional.
+Should the caller require further information or education you are advised to consult your doctor or a health professional.

 OUR KIDNEY HEALTH EDUCATION PROGRAMS

 We can help you become an 'expert patient'

 By putting the pieces together, many patients become 'experts' as they learn a set of life skills to cope with and manage their chronic conditions.
 As a discerning patient learn the elements of how to locate and refer only to high quality evidence-based education.
 Our websites should be your first reference as we do the work for you.
 Increasing evidence shows that with proper support, people with a chronic condition can take the lead in managing their condition which improves their health, quality of life, and reduces incapacity.